devhliu/wrt-project/ray_analytic/README.md

 ### Config file

-The purpose of the config file for parameters -p (--parameters) is to provide to the program information about the grid
+The purpose of the config file for parameters (-p, --parameters [file] options) is to provide to the program information on the grid of rays.
-in ray space according to slice-by-slice scheme.

 1. The first line contains a number of shifts which are positioned uniformly along [-1,1] (including endpoints -1,1).
 2. The second line contains a number of polar angles which are positioned uniformly along [0,2π).